jangroth/aws-certification-notes/solutions-architect-professional.md

 * [Software VPN (not AWS managed)](#15_6_4)
 * [VPN to multiple VPCs](#15_6_5)
 <!-- toc_end -->
 AWS Virtual Private Network solutions establish secure connections between your on-premises networks, remote offices, client devices, and the AWS global network.
-AWS VPN is comprised of two services: AWS Site-to-Site VPN and AWS Client VPN.
+AWS VPN is comprised of two services: **AWS Site-to-Site VPN** and **AWS Client VPN**.
 Together, they deliver a highly-available, managed, and elastic cloud VPN solution to protect your network traffic.

-AWS Site-to-Site VPN creates encrypted tunnels between your network and your Amazon Virtual Private Clouds or AWS Transit Gateways.
+AWS Site-to-Site VPN creates encrypted tunnels between your network and your Amazon VPCs or AWS Transit Gateways.
 For managing remote access, AWS Client VPN connects your users to AWS or on-premises resources using a VPN software client.

+VPN connectivity option|Description
+-|-
+AWS Site-to-Site VPN|You can create an IPsec VPN connection between your VPC and your remote network.
+On the AWS side of the Site-to-Site VPN connection, a virtual private gateway or transit gateway provides two VPN endpoints (tunnels) for automatic failover.
+You configure your customer gateway device on the remote side of the Site-to-Site VPN connection.
+AWS Client VPN|AWS Client VPN is a managed client-based VPN service that enables you to securely access your AWS resources or your on-premises network.
+With AWS Client VPN, you configure an endpoint to which your users can connect to establish a secure TLS VPN session.
+This enables clients to access resources in AWS or an on-premises from any location using an OpenVPN-based VPN client.
+AWS VPN CloudHub|If you have more than one remote network (for example, multiple branch offices), you can create multiple AWS Site-to-Site VPN connections via your virtual private gateway to enable communication between these networks.
+Third party software VPN appliance|You can create a VPN connection to your remote network by using an Amazon EC2 instance in your VPC that's running a third party software VPN appliance.
+AWS does not provide or maintain third party software VPN appliances; however, you can choose from a range of products provided by partners and open source communities.

 * On AWS:
 	* <a href="https://aws.amazon.com/vpn/" target="_blank">Service</a> - <a href="https://aws.amazon.com/vpn/faqs/" target="_blank">FAQs</a> - <a href="https://docs.aws.amazon.com/vpn/index.html" target="_blank">User Guide</a>

 <a name="15_6_1"></a>
 ### [↖](#15_6)[↑](#15_6)[↓](#15_6_1_1) Site-To-Site VPN
+> A customer gateway device is a physical or software appliance that you own or manage in your on-premises network (on your side of a Site-to-Site VPN connection).
+You or your network administrator must configure the device to work with the Site-to-Site VPN connection.
 * On-premises
 	* Setup a software or hardware VPN appliance to your on-premises network.
 	* The on-premises VPN should be accessible using a public IP